-- and inserting empty comb or top bars nearer the broodnest > > Then the bees protect the remote comb from pests.
-And they can be > harvested later in the season: > > - when colony overwintering needs and resource are easier to access
+- and inserting empty comb or top bars nearer the broodnest

+Remote comb is protected from pests.
+And can be harvested later in the season:

+- when colony overwintering needs and resource are easier to access

 - and it’s more convenient to harvest most of the honey at one time